daiweiLin/unity_simulator/README.md

 Living Architecture System simulated environment with Unity's [Machine Learning Toolkits](https://github.com/Unity-Technologies/ml-agents).
 ## Installation
-Refer to Unity's instructions: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md If you want to install old versions of toolkits instead of the latest version, v0.6 for example, do following instead
+Refer to Unity's instructions: https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md If you want to install old versions of toolkits instead of the latest version, for example v0.6 used in this repository, do following instead
 ```
 pip install mlagents=0.6.0
 ```